atomist/sdm-local/README.md

 @atomist new sdm
 ```

 In order to see what's happening across all your automation clients, start a local lifecycle listener.
 This plays the same role as Atomist lifecycle in Slack, showing activity on your repositories.
+The console will display messages:

 ```
 @atomist listen
 ```

-Deliver SDM
+You will certainly want CD for your own SDMs!
+However, this requires special support as an SDM would need to shut itself down to deliver itself.
+Thus there is a command to run a dedicated SDM to deliver other SDMs.
+Start it as follows:

 ```
 @atomist deliver